martinobarbino/martinobarbino.github.io/CHECKLIST.md

 - Created fun.html
     - Added section describing fun stuff about me
     - Included media (images, videos, and/or links)
+- Created a coherent CSS style for all pages
 - Implemented navigation between all four pages with a navigation bar
+- Ensured site was responsive and worked well on mobile and desktop
 - Followed best practices with links, images, font size, and image size